 Models for the evolution of the yield surface with increasing strain, temperature, and strain rate are used in conjunction with the above failure criteria for isotropic hardening, kinematic hardening, and viscoplasticity.

-There is another important aspect to ductile materials – the prediction of the ultimate failure strength of a ductile material.
+There is another important aspect of ductile materials – the prediction of the ultimate failure strength of a ductile material.
 Several models for predicting the ultimate strength have been used by the engineering community with varying levels of success.
-Such as, combination of porosity and strain to failure or a damage parameter.
+Such as a combination of porosity and strain to failure or a damage parameter.

 Cost issues

-Cost of materials plays a very significant role in their selection.
-The most straightforward way to weight cost against properties is to develop a monetary metric for properties of parts.
+The cost of materials plays a very significant role in their selection.
+The most straightforward way to weigh the cost against properties is to develop a monetary metric for properties of parts.
 Of course, cost per kg is not the only important factor in material selection.
 An important concept is ‘cost per unit of function’.

 Optimizing complex combinations of technical and price properties is a hard process to achieve manually, so rational material selection software is an important tool.